jcmoraisjr/haproxy-ingress/README.md

 the number of servers on a backend need to be increased.
 Before v0.6 a reload will also happen when the number of servers could be reduced.

+Starting on v0.8, a new configmap option `slots-min-free` can be used to configure the minimum number of free/empty servers per backend.
+If HAProxy need to be restarted and an backend has less than `slots-min-free` available servers, another `backend-server-slots-increment` new empty servers would be created.

 Global configmap options:

 * `dynamic-scaling`: Define if dynamic scaling should be used whenever possible
 * `backend-server-slots-increment`: Configures the minimum number of servers, the size of the increment when growing and the size of the decrement when shrinking of each HAProxy backend
+* `slots-min-free`: Configures the minimum number of empty servers a backend should have on every HAProxy restarts

 Annotations on ingress resources: